m0xsec/dailybytes/content/posts/arch/index.md

 $ systemd-cryptenroll --tpm2-device=auto --tpm2-pcrs=0,7 /dev/nvme1n1p2
 ```

-After than, you will need to add a new `rd.luks.options` option to your boot entry for Arch.
+After that, you will need to add a new `rd.luks.options` option to your boot entry for Arch.
 Open `/boot/loader/entries/arch.conf` in your editor of choice, and add `tpm2-device=auto`.
 Your boot entry should now look something like this:
 ```
 title Arch Linux
 linux /vmlinuz-linux-zen